kaitvan/dino-kennel/README.md

 # Dino Kennel

 ## Description
-This project showcases all the vanilla javascript I have learned in the foundations milestones.
+This was our first milestone project at NSS.
+The goal was to build a single-page application with dynamic features.
 Similar to Tamagotchi digital pets, the user can care for dinos in the kennel by feeding them, petting them, and sending them on adventures!

 ### Feature List
 - Healthy dinos show in the kennel